fiftydinar/gidro-os/README.md

 - ZSTD I/O scheduler for ZRAM & better ZRAM values suited for desktop (avoids OOM situations better & it also improves responsiveness under I/O load)
 - Set memlock limit from 64kb to 2GB (maps maximum locked value of 2GB per operation, needed for RPCS3 emulator)
 - Increased vm.max_map_count value to match SteamOS (to allow some memory-hungry applications such as games to use more memory maps, which allows them to run & not crash)
-- Disable kernel split-lock mitigate (for restoring performance of affected games)
+- Disabled kernel split-lock mitigate (for restoring performance of affected games)
 - Applied fix for non-working trim for LUKS partitions
 - Disabled kernel watchdog (for improved performance & battery life)
-- Increase inotify limits (for preventing errors like "too many open files" when installing/using some huge applications & games)
+- Increased inotify limits (for preventing errors like "too many open files" when installing/using some huge applications & games)
 - BBR TCP congestion algorithm & FQ network packet scheduling (for better network performance, especially in low-signal situations)
-- Enable touchpad tap-to-click
+- Enabled touchpad tap-to-click
 - Set font hinting to "None"
 - Set Nokia Pure Text font as default
 - Set a beautiful Symbian^3 picture as a wallpaper